 Don’t buy a dog without seeing the breeding ground of the breeder.
 Make sure the breeder is breeding in a clean environment.

 You need to check how socially the breeder has kept their puppies.
-It’s good to buy a dog from the breeder who kept their dogs in a family environment.
+It’s good to buy a dog from a breeder who kept their dogs in a family environment.
 These dogs are actually perfect when you intended to make them your friends.

 Generally, the Teacup Pomeranian costs you $500 to $1500.
 But a purebred Teacup Pomeranian cost can be around $5000 as they are very rare.